Tips for Leaving Your House to an Heir

 For many people, a home is more than a physical structure — it’s a place filled with cherished memories and sentimental value.
 In our experience, one of the most valuable and complex assets to hand down is often the family home.
 Not only can it be an incredibly emotional experience, but it’s also one where it’s difficult to find common ground on “what to do.”

-In addition to the emotional component, it’s important to incorporate thoughtful planning to ensure your home is passed along according to your wishes.
-A well-constructed plan will help your family and loved ones to fulfill your wishes while minimizing the risk of potential legal, financial and tax complexities.
+In addition to the emotional component, it’s important to incorporate thoughtful planning to help ensure your home is passed along according to your wishes.
+A well-constructed estate plan will help your family and loved ones to fulfill your wishes while minimizing the risk of potential legal, financial and tax complexities.
 By proactively communicating your wishes and making decisions for the property, your heirs can have clarity and a clear course of action for when the time comes.
 Consider the following tips when determining how to effectively pass down your home.

 #1 – Start planning early.